arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

 # Team Adarable

 ## Abstract
-## Abstract
-The project investigates how different plot structures and narrative formulas affect a movie’s box office success.
-It explores how these structures evolve over time and across genres.
-By applying natural language processing (NLP) techniques to classify plot summaries into various narrative archetypes, the project analyzes trends over different periods and examines whether certain plot structures tend to be more financially successful.
+The project investigates how different plot structures and narrative formulas affect a movie’s box office success and their evolution over time and genres.
+By applying NLP techniques to classify plot summaries into narrative archetypes, it analyzes trends and examines the financial success of certain structures.

-The project involves scraping and merging IMDb data with the original dataset.
-The data is then preprocessed to handle missing values and convert data types.
+The project involves scraping and merging IMDb data with the original dataset, preprocessing it to handle missing values and convert data types.
+It explores the recycling of plot structures like the hero's journey, love triangles, and rags-to-riches stories, investigating their correlation with box office success.

-Additionally, the project explores the idea that certain plot structures are frequently recycled across decades and genres.
-It investigates how often narrative formulas such as the hero's journey, love triangles, or rags-to-riches stories are reused and whether this repetition correlates with box office success.
-Using the provided plot summaries and metadata, the project applies NLP to identify recurring narrative structures and tracks how the popularity of these plots has shifted over time and across genres.
-The goal is to understand how audiences respond to such plot structures and whether this appeal varies across demographic segments.
-This approach offers insights into societal preferences and how narrative structures impact a film’s commercial success.
+Using plot summaries and metadata, the project applies NLP to identify recurring narrative structures and tracks their popularity shifts over time and genres.
+The goal is to understand audience responses to these structures and their appeal across demographic segments, offering insights into societal preferences and the impact of narrative structures on a film’s commercial success.

 ## Research Questions
 1. How do different plot structures and narrative formulas impact a movie’s box office revenue?